Donetsk People's Republic: Economy

-The DPR has its own central bank, the Donetsk Republican Bank.
 The republic's economy is frequently described as dependent on contraband and gunrunning, with some labelling it a mafia state.
 Joining DPR military formations or its civil services has become one of the few guarantees for a stable income in the DPR.

 By late October 2014, many banks and other businesses in the DPR were shut, and people were often left without social benefits payments.
 Sources (who declined to be identified, citing security concerns) inside the DPR administration have told Bloomberg News that Russia transfers 2.5 billion Russian rubles ($37 million) for pensions every month.
 By mid-February 2016 Russia had sent 48 humanitarian convoys to rebel-held territory that were said to have delivered more than 58,000 tons of cargo including food, medicines, construction materials, diesel generators and fuel and lubricants.
 President Poroshenko called this a "flagrant violation of international law" and Valentyn Nalyvaychenko said it was a "direct invasion".

 Reuters in late October 2014 reported long lines at soup kitchens.
 In the same month in at least one factory, workers no longer received wages, only food rations.

 By June 2015, due to logistical and transport problems, prices in DPR-controlled territory are significantly higher than in territory controlled by Ukraine.
 This led to an increase of supplies (of more expensive products and those of lower quality) from Russia.
 Mines and heavy-industry facilities damaged by shelling were forced to close, undermining the wider chain of economic ties in the region.
 Three industrial facilities were under DPR "temporary management" by late October 2014.
 By early June 2015, 80% of companies physically located in the Donetsk People's Republic had re-registered on territory under Ukrainian control.

 The new ruling elites of the DPR have displaced the previous oligarchic structures in the region.
 The new powerholders expropriated profitable businesses.
 For instance, Rinat Akhmetov lost control over his assets in the region after they were nationalised.
 Under Russia's guidance, the republic set up trade and production monopolies through which the trade in coal and steel is organised.
 Lacking private banks, its own currency, and direct access to the Black Sea, DPR's survival depends exclusively on Russia's economic support and trade through the common border.